M4cs/Valheim-Server-RPC-Guide/README.md

 <p>

 1. The client makes a request to the server with the information necessary for the request.
 2. The server reads the ZPackage sent by the client.
-It reads the ZPackage, validates the request.
+It reads the ZPackage and validates the request.

 **If Client Request Is Valid:**
 1. Sends a new package, or the package sent by the client, to the correct clients.